MikolajGladysz/Cv-website/src/videos/2021-06-29-cv-website.md

 p1t: Why YouTube?
 p1c: >-
   I
   came up with this idea when I saw a similar site, but in the style of spotify.
-Itimmediately caught my attention and I thought it was a great idea to stand out.
-Then I thought making it like youtube would be an even better idea, it would allow me to showcase my projects in a interesting way.
+It immediately caught my attention and I thought it was a great idea to stand out.
+Then I thought making it like youtube would be an even bttter idea, it would allow me to showcase my projects in a interesting way.

   To best reflect the original layout, I used a couple of elements that I want to talk about